 Firstly, preheat the oven to 350F / 175C.
-We want it hot so that the crust can set quickly without reducing the potency of the mushrooms to the heat.
+We want it hot so that the crust can set quickly without the heat reducing the potency of the mushrooms.

 In a large bowl, combine: - 1 cup (225g) butter, softened - ½ cup (100g) white sugar - 12-36g magic mushroom powder - 2 cups (260g) flour, minus the weight of the mushrooms (224-248g)

 Press the combined mixture into your ungreased pan.
 Bake for 10-15 minutes, until the crust is set and just beginning to darken in colour.